Flores Azores itinerary: what to see and do in the westernmost island of Europe

 In Europe, it probably pays off to book a low-cost flight to Lisbon and then a separate one from Lisbon to the Azores to make use of the free inter-island flights.
 If you don’t mind the hassle and if your traveling dates are flexible.

-In the United States and Canada, it’s much easier to book directly with Azores Airlines (check the official Azores Airlines website for updated routes) or Delta Airlines (operating direct flights from JFK to Ponta Delgada since May 2018).
+In the United States and Canada, it’s much easier to book directly with Azores Airlines (check the official Azores Airlines website for updated routes).

 The best time to visit Flores depends on your degree of resilience.
 I can say the safest time to visit is between July and September — it’s summertime, and the weather is perfect; however, it’s also the time of year when everyone visits.